-Supporting the wellbeing of school communities this school year can continue to be supported by fostering resilience using the same five key principles1 that have been used to foster resilience in school communities throughout the pandemic.
+Supporting the wellbeing of school communities as schools reopen this spring is helped by fostering resilience using the same five key principles1 that have been used to foster resilience in school communities throughout the pandemic.
+We have all learned a great deal from our experience of returning to school in the autumn of 2020 and we are therefore better equipped to understand and apply these key principles in our school context as we face the challenge of the weeks ahead.